NickP005/Vindax-MCM-tools/wallet-tool/README.md

 - `-csv string`: Path to the CSV file with addresses and amounts (default "entries.csv")
 - `-fee uint`: Transaction fee in nanoMCM (default 500)
 - `-api string`: Mesh API URL (default "http://35.208.202.76:8080")
+- `-confirmations int`: Number of blocks to confirm transaction (default 1)
+- `-keeptrying`: Keep trying to broadcast transaction if not confirmed
+- `-timeout int`: Timeout in minutes for transaction monitoring (default 10)

 ## CSV Format